SyncfusionExamples/How-to-use-legend-and-its-related-features-in-.NET-MAUI-SfCircularChart/README.md

 **Item Template Customization**

-To customize the appearance of legend items, you can utilize the [ItemTemplate](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.ChartLegend.html?tabs=tabid-1%2Ctabid-3%2Ctabid-7%2Ctabid-12%2Ctabid-13%2Ctabid-5%2Ctabid-10%2Ctabid-15#Syncfusion_Maui_Charts_ChartLegend_ItemTemplate) property.
-This allows you to define how each item in the legend should be displayed.
+To customize the appearance of legend items, can utilize the [ItemTemplate](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.ChartLegend.html?tabs=tabid-1%2Ctabid-3%2Ctabid-7%2Ctabid-12%2Ctabid-13%2Ctabid-5%2Ctabid-10%2Ctabid-15#Syncfusion_Maui_Charts_ChartLegend_ItemTemplate) property.
+This allows to define how each item in the legend should be displayed.

  [XAML]
  ```xml